CSS Media Features

 orientation

-Describes the orientation of the device.
-It is portrait when the value of the height media feature is greater than or equal to the value of the width media feature.
+Describes the orientation of the viewport.
+It is portrait when the height is greater than or equal to the width, and landscape otherwise.

 resolution